© 2024 WGCU News

 Get emergency help via satellite with Android Google Pixel

-This feature is only available on Pixel 9, Pixel 9 Pro, Pixel 9 Pro XL, and Pixel 9 Pro Fold phones.
+This feature is available only on Pixel 9, Pixel 9 Pro, Pixel 9 Pro XL, and Pixel 9 Pro Fold phones.
 Google Messages must also be the default messaging app to use this service.

 1. Dial 911 immediately.
 If you don’t have a mobile or Wi-Fi network, you’ll find an option to use Satellite SOS in the dialer.